quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7F001-Systems-Performance-Modeling-Issn-4----Adarsh-Anand-editor-Mangey/7spmi_part01_About_the_edito.md

 :p What is the overall purpose of this modeling approach?
 ??x
 The overall purpose of this modeling approach is to provide a comprehensive framework for understanding and predicting the debugging process in software reliability.
-By formulating \(B(t)\) based on specific probability distributions, such as exponential functions, we can better assess the quality and reliability of software systems over time.
+By formulating $B(t)$ based on specific probability distributions, such as exponential functions, we can better assess the quality and reliability of software systems over time.

 ---